djaaiin93/PortfolioProjects/README.md

 [<img src="./assets/images/Employee-Absenteeism.jpg" width="150" />](./Absenteeism.md)

-This project focuses on predicting absenteeism from work by leveraging data analysis and machine learning techniques.
+**Central Challenge:**
-The objective is to explore whether specific known reasons for absence can serve as indicators of excessive absenteeism.
+The primary challenge addressed in this project is to explore whether specific known reasons for absence can be predictive of excessive absenteeism from work.
+The goal is to develop a model that can help organizations identify patterns and factors contributing to absenteeism, ultimately supporting proactive measures for workforce management.

-The dataset, initially containing information such as transportation expense, distance to work, age, and reason for absence, undergoes thorough preprocessing and feature engineering.
+**Analytical Strategy:**
-The key steps involve encoding reasons for absence, extracting temporal features, and creating a target variable indicating excessive absenteeism.
-A logistic regression model is trained on the preprocessed data, and its performance is evaluated.
+The analytical strategy revolves around leveraging logistic regression to build a predictive model.
+The dataset is preprocessed and engineered to enhance the features used in the model.
+Key steps include encoding reasons for absence, extracting temporal features, and defining a target variable for excessive absenteeism.
+A custom scaler is applied to standardize the input features, and the dataset is split into training and testing sets.

-The project aims to provide insights into the factors influencing absenteeism, ultimately contributing to a more informed and predictive approach to workforce management.
-The resulting model and associated scaler are saved for future use, enabling the seamless application of the predictive model to new data.
+The logistic regression model is trained on the training set and evaluated on the test set to assess its predictive performance.
+Coefficients are analyzed to understand the influence of each feature on absenteeism.
+The trained model is then saved for future use, and a dedicated class is created for easy loading, cleaning, and making predictions on new data.

+This analytical strategy allows for a comprehensive exploration of the dataset, feature engineering to enhance model performance, and the application of a logistic regression model to predict absenteeism based on known reasons.
+The outcome is a practical tool that organizations can utilize to gain insights into potential excessive absenteeism and make informed decisions for workforce planning and management.